wbotelhos/chef-unicorn/README.md

 ## Node Configuration

-The following nodes is an exemplo of the minimal needed to run correctly this cookbook:
+The following nodes is an example of the minimal needed to run correctly this cookbook:

 ```yml
 "chef-unicorn": {